wsjk/Capstone_2/README.md

 K-Means was initially used to find clusters among the customer sample, but the structure of the dataset did not lend itself well to the algorithm.
 DBSCAN was chosen as an alternative approach to segment the customers.
 A grid search was conducted to tune the hyperparameters of DBSCAN and the optimal setup resulted in an estimate of 5 clusters -- the remaining points were considered noise.

-After analyzing the clusters, it appears that DBSCAN had identified the average customer (label `0`), the least valuable customers compared to the rest of the sample (remaining labels), and the very best customers (label `-1`).
+After analyzing the clusters, it appears that DBSCAN had identified the average customer (label `0`), , the very best customers (label `-1`), and the least valuable customers compared to the rest of the sample (remaining labels).
+The fact that the best customers were considered noise by DBSCAN could be due to the sparseness of the data.
+The dataset was pivoted so each column represented sales from a single product type, sales from a single quarter, and orders from a single quarter.
+It is similar to one-hot encoding.
+On the other hand, it is also possible that the most valuable customers may order above average amounts of specific product types as opposed to evenly distributing their purchases.

+Moving forward, some additional work towards feature engineering may help further segment the largest cluster (label `0`) as well as identify the points which are currently considered noise.
+Some additional features that may help include quarterly sales and orders per product type, front end stats (e.g. frequency of site visits, click data), and variations on customer location (e.g., distance from a competing brick & mortar store).

 </p>
 </details>